philippeschoeb/reproduced_papers/QCNN_data_classification/README.md

 | 4             | 18                 | 1    | 3     | 0.994         | 0.004        | 0.989        | 0.997        |

 - A follow-up MNIST sweep at **PCA = 16** explores wider feature spaces with the same kernel counts.
-Across five configurations the mean accuracy sits at `0.925 ± 0.080`, dominated by a volatile single-kernel run.
+Across six configurations the mean accuracy sits at `0.929 ± 0.074`, dominated by a volatile single-kernel run.
 Adding kernels rapidly stabilises training, with the four-kernel circuit nearing perfect accuracy.